Cyber Monday 2019: everything you need to know

 Are the Cyber Monday deals any good?

-Cyber Monday hasn't quite captured the UK's imagination in previous years, though there's still a clear uptick in shopping activity.
-But in the US, it's much more popular.
-For that reason, the Cyber Monday US deals tend to be much stronger.
+In the US, Cyber Monday is arguably more popular now than Black Friday.
+For that reason, the Cyber Monday deals tend to be much stronger.

 There are always genuine deals to be had – it's just finding them amongst the onslaught of offers.
 And it's not unusual to see discounted products rise in price in the summer months ahead of a "price cut" come Black Friday; naturally this means you're essentially just getting the original discounted price from earlier in the year.
 So do look out for that trick.